 University of Colorado at Boulder, B.A., 2009

-Member, Environmental Law Section, New Jersey State Bar Association
+Member, Board of Directors of Environmental Law Section, New Jersey State Bar Association

 Co-chair, Environmental Subcommittee of the Cannabis Law Committee, New Jersey State Bar Association

 Member, Young Lawyers' Division, New Jersey State bar Associatoin

 Member, Bergen County Bar Association